kerwin-ly/pro-cli/README.md

 ## Notice

-If you want to use CI/CD config, please make sure you have created `Secret variables` in your `gitlab` repository and keep the name unique.
+If you want to use CI/CD config, please make sure the `Secret variables` in your `gitlab` repository has been created and keep the name unique.